AtomMaterialUI/material-theme-docs/docs/other-products.md

 {% include figure.html content="/chrome/brand.png" caption="Material DevTools Theme Collection" %}

-This makes use of an experimental feature of Google Chrome, `Developer Tools Experiments` to allow developers to customize the DevTools panels using custom styles.
+It makes use of an experimental feature of Google Chrome, `Developer Tools Experiments` to allow developers to customize the DevTools panels using custom styles.

-### Installation:
+### Installation

 To use this theme, you'll need first to enable Developer Tools experiments in chrome://flags:
 - Go to chrome://flags